 What can you do to achieve greater literacy growth in your school or district?

 Although parental involvement can improve a child’s success, parents are just one part of the larger community.
 When it comes to increasing literacy rates, there is power in partnerships.
 A community reading model provides support to engage students and their families in literacy-rich environments.

 School and district leaders who form solid partnerships with community organizations, libraries, businesses, government entities, hospitals, and nonprofits can help ensure that all students achieve literacy growth.

 You can imagine the difference it would make to strive for consistent and substantial reading growth as a larger community.
-A Collective Impact Model saves time and resources, extending the effectiveness of reading practice by adding individuals and groups to help students and families access books and learn to use digital technology.
+A community model saves time and resources, extending the effectiveness of reading practice by adding individuals and groups to help students and families access books and learn to use digital technology.